 In a March 27 interview with Hurriyet Daily News Editor-in-Chief Barcin Yinanc, Konda polling company director Bekir Agirdir described the race as “neck and neck.”
 Agirdir said that while there are “some undecided even among the core loyalist constituency of the [Justice and Development Party] AKP," "there is no hesitation in the ‘no’ camp, where you have the voters of the [Republican People’s Party] CHP and [the Peoples’ Democratic Party] HDP.”
 Despite occasional setbacks, Konda remains one of Turkey’s most reliable polling firms.

-Agirdir added that half of Nationalist Action Party (MHP) voters plan on voting against the amendments.
+Agirdir added that half of Nationalist Movement Party (MHP) voters plan on voting against the amendments.
 Another quarter of MHP voters remain undecided.